 Pro Tip: Watch your app usage - if you normally use programs like WhatsApp Messenger to talk to distant friends and family, avoid these while traveling.
 WhatsApp Messenger and others like it eat up data via internet connection if you're out of the country.

 How to Turn Data Roaming On and Off

-Earlier, I've stated that you can turn off data roaming, but how would you go about there?
+Now: how to avoid data roaming charges by turning off data roaming.
 Below you'll find out how for both the iOS and Android systems.

 To turn off the data roaming setting:

 1. On your home screen, access the settings:

 2. Tap on cellular:

 3. Then switch the data roaming slider from on to off: